soumyadeep9474/SHATRANJ/README.md

-ait is a chess engine made in java from scratch
+it is a chess engine made in java from scratch